flesueur/mi-lxc/README.md

 * some residential ISP clients (hacker and a random PC), using mail adresses \@isp-a.milxc
 * a target organization, owning its own AS number, running classical services (HTTP, mail, DNS, filer, NIS, clients, etc.) for target.milxc domain
 * a certification authority (MICA) ready for ACME (Let's Encrypt-style)
-* MISP instances on misp.target.milxc (on target-dmz) and misp.gozilla.milxc (on gozilla-infra)

 A few things you can do and observe :